jembi/openhim-core-js/docs/how-to/how-to-do-an-openhim-core-release.md

 8. `git push origin master`
 9. `git push origin vx.x.x` - push the tag that 4 created.
 10. Create a [new github release](https://github.com/jembi/openhim-core-js/releases/new) using the tag created in 4 above, that includes the release notes.
+11. Build a debian package and upload it to launchpad.
+Follow the [instructions here](https://github.com/jembi/openhim-core-js/tree/master/packaging).
-11. Write a blog post on [openhim.org](http://www.openhim.org/) that includes the release notes.
+12. Write a blog post on [openhim.org](http://www.openhim.org/) that includes the release notes.

 Support Releases
 ----------------